Everything we know after Damien Bendall is charged with four counts of murder

-Killamarsh deaths: Everything we know after man arrested for four murders is named as Damien Bendall
+Killamarsh deaths: Everything we know as Damien Bendall is remanded in custody on murder charges

-Police have named Damien Bendall as the man charged with four counts of murder after the bodies of a woman and three children were found in a house in Killamarsh, near Sheffield, at the weekend.
+Damien Bendall has been remanded in custody after being charged with four counts of murder following the discovery of the bodies of a woman and three children in a house in Killamarsh, near Sheffield, at the weekend.

 It comes after the grim discovery was made by officers in the Derbyshire village on Sunday.